The Real Reason Your Annual Report Feels Like a Chore

 start with the planner ($37)

 You can't force alignment.
-You can only make the case for it and make it easy for people to say yes.
+But you can make the case for it and make it easy for people to say yes.

-The most effective move is framing earlier involvement around their priorities, not yours.
-Finance cares about accuracy and avoiding last-minute scrambles.
+Finance cares about accuracy and avoiding last-minute pushes.
 Leadership cares about the report reflecting well on the organization.
-When you show them how earlier involvement protects both of those things, it stops feeling like a favor and starts feeling like a no-brainer.
+When you show them how earlier involvement protects both, it stops feeling like a favor and starts feeling like common sense.

-Come with a timeline instead of a request.
+Come with a timeline, not a request.
 "Can we meet soon to talk about the annual report?" is easy to defer.
 "Here's the timeline.
 I need financials by X and a 30-minute leadership review by Y. Does this work?" is specific enough to act on.
 Specificity makes commitment easier.

 And if last year was rough, use it.
 Not as a complaint, but as data.
 "Last year we lost two weeks waiting on content approvals.
 Here's how we avoid that this time."
 That kind of framing is hard to argue with.

-The goal is fewer emergencies and a finished report everyone is proud to share.
+The goal is fewer emergencies and a report everyone's proud to share.

-One of the most useful things you can do before your next annual report cycle begins is run a quick assessment, not of your design, but of your process.
+One of the most useful things you can do before your next annual report cycle begins is run a quick assessment.
+Not of your design.
+Of your process.

 Where are the gaps?
 Where does alignment typically break down for your organization?
-What's the thing that always derails the timeline?
+What's the thing that always derails your timeline?

 You're Not the Problem.
 The Process Is.

 If your annual report consistently feels harder than it should, that's not a reflection of your skills or your team's capacity.
-It's a sign that the organizational infrastructure around the report hasn't caught up to what the report actually requires.
+It's a sign that the organizational infrastructure around the report hasn't caught up to what it requires.

-The good news is that alignment is fixable.
-It requires a conversation, ideally before the project starts, with the people who have the most power to make it go smoothly.
+Good news: alignment is fixable.
+It requires a conversation (ideally before the project starts) with the people who have the most power to make it go smoothly.

 Start there.
 The design will be the easy part.

-Before your next annual report cycle kicks off, run the Annual Report Checkpoint, a free self-assessment that surfaces alignment gaps before they become timeline disasters.
+Before your next annual report cycle kicks off, book an Annual Report Deep Dive, a strategic review that surfaces the alignment gaps before they become the thing that derails your timeline.

 Ipad on a green floral background displaying an image of a blue, patterned PDF